 For additional information, please see this Investor Alert issued by the SEC and FINRA related to leveraged and inverse ETFs.

-Commodity ETPs may be subject to greater volatility than securities ETPs and may not be appropriate for all investors.
+Commodity and volatility futures-linked ETPs may be subject to greater volatility than securities ETPs and may not be appropriate for all investors.
 Unique risk factors of a commodity product may include, but are not limited to, the product's use of aggressive investment techniques, which can include the use of options, futures, forwards, or other derivatives; correlation or inverse correlation; market price variance risk; and leverage.

 Understanding commodity ETFs and ETNs